Becojo/jquery.func/README.md

 $([1,3,5,7,8]).any(even); // true
 ```

 **Note**: On the first element that passes the truth test, the function quits immediately and returns `true`.
+In order words, the function should not cause side effects.

 ### $.fn.intercept(interceptor) → jQuery object